Curling Alberta Awards

 VOLUNTEER OF THE YEAR

-Awarded annually to a volunteer who has
+Awarded annually to a volunteer who has made an extraordinary contribution to the sport of curling.

 ICE TECHNICIAN OF THE YEAR